hartwigmedical/hmftools/serve/README.md

 ## Curation and harmonization of individual knowledgebases

-Per knowledgebase curation and filtering has been implemented to harmonize knowledge from different sources and to correct/remove mistakes.
+Per knowledgebase curation and filtering is applied to harmonize knowledge from different sources and to correct/remove mistakes.

 ### VICC Curation